How Should I Organize and Pack?

 - Organize the slides as best you can, and place them in groups of 20-30, stacked on top of each other.

-- Rubber band each stack both horizontally and vertically.
+- Rubber band each stack both horizontally and vertically loosely.
 This will prevent the slides from moving in transit.
+Please don’t rubber band tightly, as this will physically bend the cardboard slides and complicate the conversion process.

 - Place each rubber banded group into a sealable plastic bag (like Ziploc).
 This will keep the slides grouped together even if the rubber bands should break.